1. Home

 Its operations are a vital component of the regional transportation infrastructure, handling freight shipments and connecting various communities with larger national rail networks.

-Between 1980-1996 the railroad was privately owned until it was acquired by Pioneer Railcorp.
+Between 1980-1996 it was privately owned until it was acquired by Pioneer Railcorp.
 It remained a subsidiary of this short line conglomerate until 2019 when Pioneer was purchased by Patriot Rail.

 98128761253127431928549821586976.jpgKeokuk Junction's famous FP9As #1752 and #1750, lettered as the "Peoria & Western," are traveling through Mapleton, Illinois and headed to Peoria with interchange traffic on August 23, 2008.
 This particular segment is ex-TP&W trackage.
 Doug Kroll photo.